BuptCIAGroup/SpecSeqPlusPlus/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Third-Party Code

 This project includes code from the GUDHI project, specifically the `Flag_complex_edge_collapser.h` file.
 The GUDHI project is licensed under the MIT License.
-However, some GUDHI modules depend on third-party libraries that are under a GPLv3 or a LGPL license (CGAL, Miniball, PyKeOps).
+However, some GUDHI modules depend on third-party libraries that are under a GPLv3 or LGPL license (CGAL, Miniball, PyKeOps).
 For practical purposes, if you use these modules, your project must comply with the GPLv3 license.

+Additionally, this project incorporates the PHAT library, specifically utilized in the `phat-highclear[cpu]` component.
+PHAT is licensed under both LGPL-3.0 and GPL-3.0.
+It is important to note that if your project uses PHAT, it must comply with these licenses, particularly if you distribute any derivative works.

+For more detailed licensing information:
-See the [GUDHI_LICENSE](GUDHI_LICENSE) file for details.
+- See the [GUDHI_LICENSE](GUDHI_LICENSE) file for details regarding GUDHI's license.
+- Refer to the licensing documentation provided with PHAT for specifics on LGPL-3.0 and GPL-3.0 compliance.